 I’m not a big fan of natural latex in general, which I explain in this post.

-Vinyl plank flooring offgases some aldehydes and a few other VOCs, all in very low amounts.
+Vinyl plank flooring offgases some aldehydes and a few other VOCs, all in extremely low amounts.

-Recycled vinyl can also contain toxic metals and toxic flame retardants.
+Recycled vinyl can also contain toxic metals and toxic flame retardants – also not accounted for in any flooring certification.
 Virgin vinyl limits this problem.
-My post on flooring goes into more detail.
+My post on vinyl flooring goes into more detail.